kali4nya/dynamic-image-library/README.md

 A very simple image library frame made with plain html, css and javaScript hosted on Flask.
 Supported formats: **.png, .jpg, .jpeg, .gif, .bmp, .webp, .webm, .mp4**.
-Although displaying video formats doesn't work for now but you can add them if you want, also the search doesn't work yet.
+Although displaying video formats doesn't (fully) work for now but you can add them if you want, also the search doesn't work yet.
 I have plans to eventually fix those issue and add support for tagging pictures